velkamittari.fi

 The numbers show the direction

-Now you have a clear view of the current state of Finland's national debt.
+Now you have a clear view of the current state of central government debt.

-This site translates astronomical billions into an understandable format, providing perspective on the pace of borrowing.
-Our visualizations are based directly on continuously updated official data, ensuring you always have an up-to-date picture of the economy.
+This site translates large sums into an understandable format, providing perspective on the pace of borrowing.
+Visualizations are based directly on continuously updated official data.